 The Department of Human Services provides family stabilization assistance and other supportive services to enable eligible low-income families to find and retain employment and to provide for their children.
 Assistance and services provided may include food, childcare, housing and transportation, cash assistance, medical assistance, and help with home heating costs.

-- Check your eligibility/benefits with the Supplemental Nutrition Assistance Program (SNAP) Pre-Screening Eligibility Tool
+- Check your eligibility/benefits with the Supplemental Nutrition Assistance Program (SNAP) Toolkit.

 - Supplemental Nutrition Assistance Program (SNAP) is a program to assist with the cost of food.
 Anyone may apply.

-- If you are eligible, you must receive your benefits within certain time frames (see Processing Time).
+- If you are eligible, you must receive your benefits within certain time frames.

 - If you need food right away and you meet certain guidelines, you may be eligible to expedited Food Assistance."Food

-- Individuals and/or families can get Food Assistance if they meet certain income requirements, click here to find out income requirements.
+- Individuals and/or families can get Food Assistance if they meet certain income requirements.

 - Examples of income are money you get from employment, child support, unemployment or Social Security.